redlevelgroup/covidclearpass/README.md

 #### v1.2
 - Self Declaration is hidden to everyone by default (instructions on how to view the data for site admins)
+- New Flow to centrlize emails.
+- New Flow to check the site count

 #### v1.1.2
 - Bug Fix: Some users were unable to pre-register